 Day 3: Visit one of the amazing islands of Puerto Rico

-Puerto Rico has stunning islands on its east side that are reachable by flight or ferry.
-The flights from San Juan can be pricey but will certainly save you some travel time.
-They are also accessible from the Ceiba Port located an hour from San Juan airport.
-That’s why if you’re planning to take the ferry, I recommend spending the previous night closer to the port.
+Puerto Rico has stunning islands on its east side that are reachable by flight, ferry, or an organized tour.
+The flights from San Juan can be pricey, but they will certainly save you some travel time.
+If you don’t want to take a flight, they’re also accessible from the Ceiba Port, located an hour from San Juan airport.
+You’ll need to prebook your ferry tickets online as they’re not always guaranteed in person.

 The first island is Culebra.
 It is home to the famous Flamenco Beach, named one of the best in the world, and a spot to dive or snorkel or just simply relax!
-Culebra has stunning white sand beaches.
-I did not visit the island (which I deeply regret) so I cannot give you a detailed guide but I found this blog that has an amazing plan for a trip there.
+Culebra has stunning white sand beaches and it’s really one of the most stunning places around.

 Vieques: